Global stocks fall, US yields rise after strong economic data - ExBulletin

 Global stocks fall, US yields rise after strong economic data

+On Wall Street, the three major indexes post their biggest weekly decline of 2023 on Friday, February 24

-NEW YORK, Feb 24 (Reuters) – Global stock markets fell as U.S. Treasury yields rose on Friday following stronger-than-expected economic data that stoked fears the Federal Reserve could extend its hike cycle interest rates.
+NEW YORK, USA Global stock markets fell as US Treasury yields rose on Friday, February 24, following stronger-than-expected economic data that stoked fears the Federal Reserve would extend its cycle rising interest rates.

 Commerce Department data showed consumer spending, which accounts for two-thirds of U.S. economic activity, rose 1.8% in January, the biggest increase in nearly two years and beating estimates from analysts, according to a Reuters poll.

-In addition, the Personal Consumption Expenditure (PCE) price index, the Fed’s preferred measure of inflation, accelerated 0.6% last month, the biggest increase in six months, taking the index 5.4% for the 12 months ending in January.
+Additionally, the personal consumption expenditures price index, the Fed’s preferred measure of inflation, accelerated 0.6% last month, the biggest increase in six months, taking the index to 5, 4% for the 12 months ending in January.

-The strong data compounded a selloff in most stocks, with the MSCI World Equity Index (.MIWD00000PUS), which tracks stocks from 50 countries, losing 1.17%.
-European stocks (.STOXX) fell 1.04%.
+The strong data compounded a selloff in most stocks, with the MSCI World Equity Index, which tracks stocks from 50 countries, losing 1.17%.
+European stocks fell 1.04%.

-“The fact that we have another piece of data that shows the economy isn’t slowing down enough to hopefully give the Fed confidence that it’s dealing with the inflation problem – that’s why the market is down,” said Robert Stimpson, portfolio manager at Oak Associates Funds in Akron, Ohio.
+“The fact that we have another piece of data that shows the economy isn’t slowing down enough to hopefully give the Fed confidence that they’re dealing with the inflation problem, that’s why the market is down,” said Robert Stimpson, portfolio manager at Oak.
+Associates Funds in Akron, Ohio.

 On Wall Street, all three major indexes posted their biggest weekly declines of 2023, led by a sell-off in stocks in so-called cyclical sectors, including technology, communication services, consumer discretionary and even healthcare.

-US Treasury yields jumped, with benchmark 10-year yields hitting 3.9452%, and two-year yields, which are highly sensitive to Federal Reserve policy, hitting 4.8156%, the highest since November 4.
+US Treasury yields jumped, with benchmark 10-year yields hitting 3.9452%, and 2-year yields, which are highly sensitive to Federal Reserve policy, hitting 4.8156%, the highest since November 4.

 “The risk to the market is that it was premature in its anticipation of a Fed pivot.
-The Fed is going to keep raising interest rates higher than people think and for longer than people think. think so,” Stimpson added.
+The Fed is going to keep raising interest rates higher than people think and for longer than people think. think,” Stimpson added.

 Oil prices rose slightly in volatile trade, supported by the prospect of lower Russian exports, but under pressure from rising inventories in the United States and worries about global economic activity.